PhotonMoton/Simple-School-Bell-System/README.md

 ## Interface

 1. Begin by typing in the IP address of the Raspberry Pi.
-It should look like X.X.X.X:8080.
-You can find the IP by referring to the [Control User Interface](#control-user-interface) section.
+It should look like `X.X.X.X:8080`.
+Replace the `X` with the appropriate numbers which can be found by referring to the [Control User Interface](#control-user-interface) section.
 ![ssbs2](static/assets/ssbs2.png)